Winter Sowing Seeds in Milk Jugs

 Winter Sowing Tomatoes and Peppers:

 You can also try frost-sensitive vegetables like Pepper Seeds, Tomato Seeds, Eggplant Seeds, Basil Seeds, Cucumber Seeds, and other warm season vegetable seeds using this winter sowing method, but it is best to do so after the temperatures have warmed up about 4-8 weeks before your last expected frost.
 If extra cold weather well below freezing is expected, you may want to protect them by covering them with a blanket on frosty nights, or bring indoors.
-Also, keep in mind that some of these summer vegetables grow quite fast and need to be transplanted before they start to get root bound, especially cucumbers and tomatoes, hence another reason to start them closer to transplanting time after the chance of frost has passed.
+Also, keep in mind that some of these summer vegetables grow quite fast and need to be transplanted before they start to get root bound, especially cucumbers and tomatoes, hence another reason to start them closer to transplanting time so they don't get root bound.

 Keep in mind that cool season veggies like Lettuce are much more tolerant of cool temperatures than pepper seeds and seedlings.
 Pepper seeds typically like 80-90˚ F temperatures to germinate and grow.
 Tomato seeds are a little more forgiving, as they germinate quickly and can tolerate a little more cold and still put on growth than most peppers can.
-We want to try starting Rocoto peppers in the winter months, they are supposed to be more cold-tolerant than most peppers so it will be a good experiment!
+We want to try starting Cold Tolerant Peppers like the Bulgarian Carrot Pepper in the winter months, they are supposed to be more cold-tolerant than most peppers so it will be a good experiment!

 Learn more about how to germinate pepper seeds »

 Tomatoes are fast growers, and they like to be able to stretch their roots, so if you do use Winter Sowing to start tomato seeds, make sure to transplant them as soon as their roots start hitting the bottom of the container.
 When you transplant them to a larger pot, make sure plant their stems deep to encourage a nice deep root system.